lupita nyong’o alleges harvey weinstein sexually harassed her

 When they arrived at his home for the film screening, she was met by his young children and domestic staff.
 After 15 minutes, Weinstein suggested they have a private screening.
 "Harvey led me into a bedroom — his bedroom — and announced that he wanted to give me a massage," Lupita wrote.
 "I thought he was joking at first.
 He was not.
 For the first time since I met him, I felt unsafe.
 I panicked a little and thought quickly to offer to give him one instead: It would allow me to be in control physically, to know exactly where his hands were at all times."

-Weinstein said he wanted to take off his pants, which made Lupita "extremely uncomfortable."
+Lupita says that Weinstein said he wanted to take off his pants, which made her "extremely uncomfortable."
 "I headed for the door," the actor wrote, "saying that I was not at all comfortable with that.
 I opened the door and stood by the frame.
 He put his shirt on and again mentioned how stubborn I was.
 I agreed with an easy laugh, trying to get myself out of the situation safely."

 After their first encounter, Lupita details a second invitation to visit Weinstein's private hotel room in New York.
 "I told him I preferred to eat in the restaurant," she wrote, "he told me not to be so naive.
 If I wanted to be an actress, then I had to be willing to do this sort of thing."